rackerlabs/technical-blog/_posts/2020-04-17-using-azure-private-endpoints-with-web-apps.md

 ogDescription: "Configure Azure&reg; private endpoints with Azure web apps."
 ---

-Azure&reg; Private Endpoints provides a private IP address access into a virtual network, allowing access from an on-premise VPN or ExpressRoute.
+Azure&reg; Private Endpoints provides private IP address access into a virtual network, allowing access from an on-premise VPN or ExpressRoute.
 Implementing an endpoint effectively blocks the public inbound access.
 This technology is very similar to an internal App Service Environment (ASE) but much cheaper!